krisztianloki/ess_plcfactory/doc/plcfactory.md

 PLC Factory is rather efficient.
 The bottleneck of the execution is due to input/output operations like accessing CCDB via the network, downloading template files, opening those files, and writing the final output.

-PLC Factory runs in `O(m + n)`, where `m` is the number of device types, of which there is one template associated with each device type.
+PLC Factory runs in `O(m + n) = O(n)`, where `m` is the number of device types, of which there is one template associated with each device type.
 Furthermore, `n` is the number of devices.
 CCDB needs to be accessed once for every device in a dependency tree.
 Internal operations are disregarded in this calculation; writing the final output is interpreted as a constant.
 As a consequence, PLC Factory is expected to scale linearly, depending on the number of both unique device types and the total number of devices.

+Note that processing additional templates is a constant (!) because information regarding the same devices is needed.
+However, after the first template has been processed, informaiton regarding each affected device has been requested from CCDB once already and is therefore available in-memory.